brbfreitas/website-academic/content/research/scopsowl.md

 ---

-The presence of an undescribed owl on Principe Island was only confirmed in 2016, though the search for a ‘mystery owl’ had begun almost 20 years earlier.
+The presence of an undescribed owl on Príncipe Island was only confirmed in 2016, though the search for a ‘mystery owl’ had begun almost 20 years earlier.
-For my [MSc thesis](https://repositorio-aberto.up.pt/handle/10216/124021) I analysed genetic, morphologic and bioacoustic data of different scops-owl species to **confirm species status and to enable the formal description of this owl** (Melo et al. <i>submitted</i>).
-I also did fieldwork to map the owl's distribution, infer habitat requirements, estimate population size, and assess the threat category for this species, informing **conservation** strategies (Freitas et al. <i>submitted</i>).
+For my [MSc thesis](https://repositorio-aberto.up.pt/handle/10216/124021) I analysed genetic, morphologic and bioacoustic data of different scops-owl species to **confirm species status and to enable the formal description of <i>Otus bikegila</i>** [(Melo et al. 2022)](https://doi.org/10.3897/zookeys.1126.87635).
+I also did fieldwork to map the owl's distribution, infer habitat requirements, estimate population size, and assess the threat category for this species, informing **conservation** strategies [(Freitas et al. 2022)](https://doi.org/10.1017/S0959270922000429).

-Afterwards, I tested the performance of **automatic sound recorders and automated song detection** for owl monitoring in Príncipe and I also investigated more deeply the characteristics of the vocalizations of this owl (Freitas et al. <i>in prep.</i>).
+Afterwards, I tested the performance of **automatic sound recorders and automated song detection** for owl monitoring in Príncipe and I also investigated more deeply the characteristics of the vocalizations of this owl [(Freitas et al. 2022 <i>OSF preprint</i>)](https://osf.io/mfubj).
 Currently, I am collaborating with Martim Melo and Fundação Príncipe to put in practice this automatic workflow for acoustic monitoring of the Scops owl and other threatened species on Príncipe Island.